-An important part of organizing your finances is knowing your due dates.
-If you make late payments, you’re likely going to incur a late fee, which doesn’t help with staying on track for your goals.
+An essential part of organizing your finances is knowing your due dates.
+If you make late payments, you’ll likely incur a late fee, which doesn’t help with staying on track for your goals.
 Plus, 35% of your credit score is based on your payment history.
 Paying on time matters.

-You can use calendar reminders or a budgeting app to keep track of due dates, and payment amounts to ensure you’re never late again.
-Most creditors provide online bill payment reminders which can be customized to your schedule.
-If you find you are still late on certain payments, check with your servicer about changing your payment due date.
+You can use calendar reminders or a budgeting app to keep track of due dates and payment amounts to ensure you’re never late again.
+In addition, most creditors provide online bill payment reminders which can be customized to your schedule.
+Finally, if you find you are still late on certain payments, check with your servicer about changing your payment due date.

 Automate Your Payments

 Most service providers and banks have the option to set up autopay.
 Depending on the dollar amount and how it fits into your overall budget, this can be a great way to ensure you’re always paying on time.
-For larger payments, like rent, you might need a little more control to avoid overdraft fees.
-Be sure to set up those reminders, so you pay it on time based on your lease and don’t incur penalties.
+For larger payments, such as a mortgage or rent, you might need a little more control to avoid overdraft fees.
+Be sure to set up those reminders so you pay it on time based on your lease and don’t incur penalties.
 As a bonus, some companies offer discounts for setting up autopay on your account- It never hurts to ask if there’s a discount.